 While in Paris, the mille feuille I served was made with caramelized puff pastry.
 This caramelizing part was what I considered the challenge of this recipe.
 I bought a cookbook from Laduree and used some of the directions I found there, which were quite helpful.

-Watch the video we made for this amazing dessert, try make it at home and I am sure that everybody will be impressed by its look and taste.
+Watch the video we made for this amazing Raspberry Mille Feuille, try to make it at home and I am sure that everybody will be impressed by its look and taste.

 Raspberry Mille Feuille (Napoleon)